bifrost-platform/RunnersScenario/EN/AaveDepositEther.md

 ```meta-Currency
 ```

-# Deposit Ether in Aave V2
+# Deposit ETH in Aave V2

-In this scenario, you will deposit Ether in Aave V2.
+In this scenario, you will deposit ETH in Aave V2.

 ### Deposit amount